Best Installment Loans in April 2026

 This loan marketplace, which works with partner banks and credit unions, considers more than just your credit score.
 In some cases, your education can help you get approved, even if you have no credit.

-However, if you do have bad credit, you’ll likely pay a high APR, a high origination fee or both.
+However, if you do have bad credit, you’ll likely pay a high APR, an origination fee or both.

 Upstart has transparent eligibility requirements, including: